 - Remove from heat and remove cooked meat to a cutting board.
 Set aside pan.
-Don't dump out the water.
+Don't discard the water.
 Shred meat with a fork, or chop, if you prefer.

-- Return shredded meat to pan of water, add salsa verde and chopped chiles.
+- Return shredded meat to pan of water, add chopped chiles.
 Add seasonings.
 Water should be just covering the top.
 If not, add water until just covered.